dfir-iris/iris-doc-src/docs/getting_started.md

 # Quick Start

-The most straightforward and recommended way to use IRIS is with Docker.
-This is presented here.
+Dive into the most straightforward and recommended way to use IRIS with Docker, detailed below.

-!!! warning "Disclaimer"

-    IRIS is in its early stage.
-It can already be used in production, but please [set backups of the database](/operations/upgrades/#backing-up-db) and DO NOT expose the interface on the Internet.
-    We highly recommended the use of a private dedicated and secured network.

 ## Pre-requisites

-### Hardware
+### Hardware 💻

-IRIS does not require a lot of resources, and it can be run on a small laptop (4 cores, 8Gb of RAM).
-However, for large a organization and heavy usage, it will need to be significantly scaled up.
+IRIS is designed to be lightweight yet scalable, running smoothly on small laptops or powering large organizations.
+For a typical instance of 10 users, daily usage of ~200 alerts, and a few ongoing cases:

+- CPU : 8 cores
+- RAM : 32 GB
+- Storage : 1 TB fast SSD

-We don't have benchmarks yet, but keep in mind that the database can grow rapidly and modules can require more resources depending on their purposes.
+Keep in mind that the database can grow rapidly, and modules may require more resources depending on their specific purposes.

-### Docker
+### Docker 🐳
-Docker and docker compose are needed to build and run the project.
-Depending on the OS you will find all the information to install them on the official website of [Docker](https://docs.docker.com/get-docker/).
+IRIS requires Docker and Docker Compose for building and running the project.
+For installation instructions visit the official [Docker](https://docs.docker.com/get-docker/) website.

-The platform is officially supported on most Linux and MacOS.
-While it should work on Windows, some path needed by the containers to store permanent files might need to be changed in the dockerfiles.
+The platform is officially supported on most Linux and MacOS systems.
+While it should work on Windows, some changes may be necessary to the dockerfiles for file storage paths.

-## Versioning
+## Versioning 📈
-Starting from version 2.0.0, Iris is following the [Semantic Versioning 2.0](https://semver.org/) guidelines.
-The code ready for production is always tagged with a version number.
-``alpha`` and ``beta`` versions are **not** production-ready.

-**Do not use the ``master`` branch in production.**
+Production-ready code is always tagged with a specific version number.
+Alpha and beta versions are not production-ready, so please avoid using the master branch for live environments.

-## Build and Run
+## Run IRIS 🏗️

-To build and run IRIS, follow these steps:
+To run IRIS, follow these steps:

 1. Clone the `iris-web` repository: